 Rules of safety and instruction are reviewed by the teachers to develop safety practices that will help students to move quickly and orderly to assigned safety areas during an emergency.
 Exit plans are located in each room.

+rile Dilli bells

-leave the building
+3 bells leave the building

-halt; stand at attention
+1 bell halt; stand at attention

-return to the classroom
+2 bells return to the classroom